dimforge/ncollide/docs/geometric_representations.md

 \mathcal{A} \ominus \mathcal{B} = \mathcal{A} \oplus -\mathcal{B} = \left\{ \mathbf{a} - \mathbf{b} \mid{} \mathbf{a} \in \mathcal{A}, \mathbf{b} \in \mathcal{B} \right\}
 $$

-This concept is extencively used, e.g., in robotics and interference detection to compute all the impossible positions of the center of mass of an object that evolves in a complex environment.
-Note that this is obviously **not** a commutative operator.
+This concept is extensively used, e.g., in robotics and interference detection to compute all the impossible positions of the center of mass of an object that evolves in a complex environment.
+This is obviously **not** a commutative operator.
 It can be constructed using the `MinkowskiSum` and `Reflection` shapes: